Healthy date balls

 - Soy milk – this helps to create sticky dough so it sticks together.
 You can also use warm water.

 - Dairy free chocolate chips – added in the end to add texture and crunch.

 These chocolate peanut butter bars are sweetened with dates.
-Dates are amazing because they’re chock full of fiber, so it doesn’t cause a big sugar spike in your blood stream.
+Dates are amazing because they’re chock full of fiber, so the fiber prevents a big sugar spike in your blood stream.

 Processed white sugar is stripped of all its nutrients.
-Dates are full of sweetness, but also contain the whole, intact fruit and its nutrients.
-Dates are full of potassium, antioxidants, vitamins and minerals(1).
+Dates are full of natural sweeteners, but also contain the whole, intact fruit and its nutrients.
+Dates are full of potassium, antioxidants, vitamins and minerals(1) and natural sweetness.

 How to make date energy balls